 He holds a fellowship of the Alexander von Humboldt-Foundation and the Royal Norwegian Society.
-He coordinated a number of national and international projects (e.g. EU, NATO).
+He coordinated a number of national and international projects xxiv About the Editors

+(e.g. EU, NATO).
 He is a member of the editorial boards of multiple international journals (e.g. PPL, IJPEDS, CAI) and programme committees of conferences in parallel computing and numerical linear algebra.